Aerne, Annatina (University of St.Gallen)

 Dr. Ferrer finished his PhD in Spanish and Latin American Literature at the University of Konstanz in 2019.
 His thesis was titled “Las cadenas de la identidad.
 Poéticas del desarraigo y el viaje en la obra de Andrés Neuman".
 He is now a Postdoc at Universität Bielefeld in Germany.

-Dr. Gertschen is an associated researcher at the Center for Global Studies at the University of Bern and of the Faculty of History and Cultural Studies of the Philipps-University of Marburg.
-From 2016 until 2018, he conducts a historic research project on corporate social responsibility in the context of economic internationalisation in the period from the 1960s until the 2000s.
+Dr. Gertschen is an associated researcher at the Center for Global Studies at the University of Bern.
+He has carried out historic research projects on corporate social responsibility (CSR) and sustainable development in the context of economic internationalisation in the period from the 1960s until the 2000s.
 His focus is on Mexico and multinational enterprises.
-The postdoc project has been funded by the Fritz Thyssen Foundation and the Gerda Henkel Foundation.
-Alex received his PhD in History by the Philipps-University Marburg in 2012.
-Besides being an academic researcher and teacher, he has worked extensively as a journalist, communications expert, and business consultant specialised in Latin America (see www.alexgertschen.com).
+Alex lectures on CSR and sustainable development at the University of St.Gallen and the University of Applied Sciences of the Grisons.
+He received his PhD in History by the Philipps-University Marburg in 2012.
+Besides being an academic researcher and teacher, he works as a communications expert and business consultant specialised in sustainable development in Latin America (see www.alexgertschen.com).

 Krepp, Stella (History, University of Bern)